 Many mouth infections and oral diseases can cause bad breath.
 The most common culprits include:

 Cavities are places where your teeth have decayed.
-The process itself is called decomposition, and if you’ve ever left an apple around too long, you can imagine the smell is not pleasant.
-Cavities are also extra places that are hard to clean and perfect for bacteria to feel at home.
+The process itself is called decomposition, and if you have ever left an apple around too long, you can imagine the smell is not pleasant.
+Cavities are also hard-to-reach areas that are perfect for bacteria to feel at home.

-Dry mouth is a condition in which your mouth isn’t producing enough saliva.
+Dry mouth is a condition in which your mouth does not produce enough saliva.
 Your spit is very important in controlling your breath, as it constantly washes bacteria out of your mouth.
 It can be caused by certain medications, gland problems, breathing through your mouth, and not drinking enough water.

 Bad breath or a foul taste in the mouth can also indicate gum disease.
-It happens when too much plaque builds up in the mouth and periodontal pockets form.
+It occurs when too much plaque builds up in the mouth, leading to the formation of periodontal pockets.
 Bacteria can accumulate in these hard-to-clean pockets, leading to a bad smell.

-You may also have bad breath after tooth extraction.
-That should subside on its own while your mouth heals and when you are able to brush your teeth properly again.
+You may also have bad breath after a tooth extraction.
+That should subside on its own as your mouth heals and you can brush your teeth properly again.

 Diseases and illnesses